 Natural Church Development (NCD) is a widely-acclaimed program which helps churches in self-understanding and healthy growth.
-Connie denBok, an Institute Associate and an experienced teacher of the NCD process explains how it works, and why we should pay attention.
+Connie denBok, an experienced teacher of the NCD process explains how it works, and why we should pay attention.

 Natural Church Development is a systematic approach to a very common process.